hank-ai/darknet/README.md

 		* You must delete the `CMakeCache.txt` file from your Darknet `build` directory to force CMake to re-find all of the necessary files.
 		* Remember to re-build Darknet.

+> TODO: is libomp-dev also necessary for OpenMP?

 These instructions assume a system running Ubuntu 22.04.

 ```sh